Nathaniel Woodhull

-General Nathaniel Woodhull (December 30, 1722 – September 20, 1776) was a leader of the New York Provincial Congress and a brigadier general of the New York Militia during the American Revolution.
+Nathaniel Woodhull (December 30, 1722 – September 20, 1776) was a leader of the New York Provincial Congress and a brigadier general of the New York Militia during the American Revolution.

 Biography

-Woodhull was born on December 30, 1722, in Mastic, Long Island, Province of New York, to Nathaniel Woodhull and Sarah Smith Woodhull.
+Woodhull was born on December 30, 1722, in Mastic, Province of New York to Nathaniel Woodhull and Sarah Smith Woodhull.
 His family had been prominent in New York affairs since the mid seventeenth century.

-In 1758 the thirty-six year old Woodhull joined the New York provincial forces, where he held the rank of major.
-He fought in numerous battles during the French and Indian War.
+In 1758, the thirty-six year old Woodhull joined the New York provincial forces, where he held the rank of major.
+He fought in numerous battles during the 7 Years War.
 He was at the Battle of Carillon under General Abercromby, and at the Battle of Fort Frontenac under General Bradstreet.
 In 1760, as colonel of the 3rd Regiment of New York Provincials took part in the invasion of Canada under General Amherst.
 After the end of hostilities, he returned to farming and community affairs.